Qin Huohuo: Creating rumors

 On August 19, 2013, police searched the Erma Company, and Qin was arrested on the same day.

 Trial

 On April 11, 2014, Beijing Chaoyang People's Court heard Qin's cases.

 Three days later, the court found him guilty on defamation and rogue, sentencing him to 3 years in jail on defamation charges and another year for affray.
 The court held that Qin's actions impacted society and seriously harmed social order, but said it used leniency in the sentence taking into consideration his attitude in confessing truthfully about what he did.

-Qin has been release from prison in June 2016 after his 3 years sentence expired.
+Qin has been released from prison in June 2016 after his 3-year sentence expired.